Frequently Asked Questions

 Where does your food data come from?

-How accurate is your Processing Level Index?
+How accurate are your Processing and Nutrition Scores?

 Using the Site